DavidLyhedDanielsson/lui/readme.md

 Currently the library is linux-only because of the automatic reloading and server implementation.

-# Disclamer
+# Disclaimer
 The library is in development and it (as well as the API) will probably change before 1.0.

 # Getting started
 An example project which uses SDL and OpenGL is included.
+The extensions are pretty well-commented, and most of the code is easily readable.

-More in-depth information is available in the wiki.
+Some quick examples can be found in the wiki.

 ## Dependencies
 Currently the only mandatory dependencies not included in the repo are lua 5.1